peferso/cheat-sheets/AWS/README.md

 AWS Lambda is a service that allows to run code without a server.
 With wide applications, using Lambda one can trigger code scripts in any supported language (python, java, Node.js...) to perform many tasks such us, for example, performing an automatic resizing of images when uploaded to an AWS S3 bucket.

-### AWS Lambda function to schedule stop/start of EC2 instances
+### AWS Lambda function to stop/start of EC2 instances

-Let us follow this [tutorial](https://aws.amazon.com/es/premiumsupport/knowledge-center/start-stop-lambda-cloudwatch/) to configure a Lambda function which will stop and start EC2 instances.
+Let us follow this [tutorial](https://aws.amazon.com/es/premiumsupport/knowledge-center/start-stop-lambda-cloudwatch/) to manually configure a Lambda function which will stop and start EC2 instances.

-1. First we go to the IAM console and create a new policy instead of choosing an existing one for the AWS Lambda role, pasting the code
+1. First we go to the IAM console and create a new policy instead of choosing an existing one for the AWS Lambda role, pasting the following code in the JSON editor.
+Continue and finish the policy creation.
+Policies are needed by users and roles to perform specific actions on AWS ressources.
+In this case, any AWS Lambda role with this policy attached will be able to start/stop EC2 instances as well as perform some actions related with Amazon CloudWatch logs.
 ```json
 {
   "Version": "2012-10-17",